Clinical Research Core

 Body composition assessments are obtained using quantitative nuclear magnetic resonance, air displacement plethysmography, or dual energy X-ray absorptiometry technologies, depending on the need of the research studies.

 - The Quantitative Nuclear Magnetic Resonance (QMR) technology creates contrast between soft tissues by taking advantage of the differences in relaxation times of the hydrogen nuclei spins in these tissues, leading to a precise and accurate measure of body fat, fat free mass and total water.
 The CRC uses the QMR for infants and children up to 50 kg.
 This device was custom-designed to accommodate our pediatric population.
 Major advantages of this technology include: 3 minute assessment, no radiation exposure, no requirement for immobilization, and repeated data acquisition is possible throughout infancy and childhood.

 - The Air Displacement Plethysmography (ADP) technology provides a precise and accurate measure of fat mass.
 The BodPod is used for children and adults while the PeaPod is used for infants up to 6 months old.
 This technique measures body weight and body volume.
 The body density obtained from these measures help to estimate body fat and fat free mass that takes about 3-5 minutes to complete.

 - The Dual Energy X-ray Absorptiometry (DXA) technology provides a very precise and accurate measure of bone mass.
 It can also measure fat and lean body mass.
 The CRC uses the Hologic QDR 4500 with a discovery upgrade and Horizon A with visceral core assessment.
-This technology uses low levels of X-ray to detect differences between bone and soft tissues.
+This technology uses safe, low levels of X-ray to detect differences between bone and soft tissues.
 Participants need to remain still during the scanning process.
-The radiation exposure using DXA scanning is very low.